Whether you are a high school student or a college student, you most probably want to earn some money of your own.

-The internet offers a variety of online writing jobs which include blog articles, essay writing, and many more.
-Another option is to join an essay writing company that sells essay templates and write essays for them.
+The internet offers a variety of online writing jobs, which include blog articles, essay writing, and many more.
+Another option is to join an essay writing company that sells essay templates and writes essays for them.

 How much does a freelance writer make?
 As per PayScale, a part-time freelance writer may make between $24,000 – $115,000 a year.

 How would an additional $24,000 help you with your goals?